cloudnativelabs/kube-router/docs/user-guide.md

       --metrics-port uint16              Prometheus metrics port, (Default 0, Disabled) --nodeport-bindon-all-ip           For service of NodePort type create IPVS service that listens on all IP's of the node.
       --nodes-full-mesh                  Each node in the cluster will setup BGP peering with rest of the nodes. (default true)
+      --overlay-type string              Possible values: subnet,full - When set to "subnet", the default, default "--enable-overlay=true" behavior is used.
+When set to "full", it changes "--enable-overlay=true" default behavior so that IP-in-IP tunneling is used for pod-to-pod networking across nodes regardless of the subnet the nodes are in. (default "subnet")
       --override-nexthop                 Override the next-hop in bgp routes sent to peers with the local ip.
       --peer-router-asns uints           ASN numbers of the BGP peer to which cluster nodes will advertise cluster ip and node's pod cidr. (default [])
       --peer-router-ips ipSlice          The ip address of the external router to which all nodes will peer and advertise the cluster ip and pod cidr's. (default [])